prateekpkulkarni/SQLFormer/README.md

 ## 📄 Paper

-The full theory and experimental evaluation are in `paper/SQLFormer.pdf`.
+The full theory and experimental evaluation are in `SQLFormer_Paper.pdf`.

 ---